DIY Painted Abstract Door Mat

 Here at Southern Living, we love a good DIY.
 Based in Atlanta, Georgia, the Craft Box Girls – led by craft guru and author Lynn Lilly – are creating fun, easy-to-make projects to spice up your entertaining, wedding planning, or holiday gifting.
-Check back every other Thursday for some DIY inspiration.

 I continue to have an obsession with creating front porch decor.
 If you follow my posts, you've probably seen all my front door ideas: like my DIY Lattice Flower Wall and Hanging Mason Jar Flower Vase.
 I am now focused on creating fun and festive door mats.
 Here is my first go at creating an abstract, colorful doormat – and it turned out really well!